Book Now

 • Stone Close tea room in Dent

-• Zeffirellis in Ambleside - vegetarian restaurant
+• Zeffirellis (zeffirellis.com) in Ambleside - vegetarian restaurant

 • Doi Intanon Thai restaurant in Ambleside